diferreira2000/python-backend-template/README.md

 Common utilities and helpers that may be useful for different services are put in a shared library (see below).

 ## How to Use
 This is not a framework but a template.
-You will want to rename a bunch of folders and names, but I have made this easy but calling them something unique like "alvinchow".
+You will want to rename a bunch of folders and names, but I have made this easy but calling them something unique like "socialnet".

-See https://github.com/alvinchow86/python-backend-template/wiki/How-to-Use for more detailed instructions on how to use this template.
+See https://github.com/socialnet86/python-backend-template/wiki/How-to-Use for more detailed instructions on how to use this template.

 ## Folder Structure